InsertKoinIO/koin/koin-projects/koin-website/quick-references/scopes.md

 ## Scope vs Module unloading

-Koin gives 2 possibilties to handle definitions & instances for a limited lifetime: Scope API & modules unload.
+Koin gives 2 possibilities to handle definitions & instances for a limited lifetime: Scope API & modules unload.
 What is the difference and when to use them?

-- `unloadKoinModules()` allows to drop modules definitions (and instances). it's very usefull for dymaic module architecture approach, or when we need to load/unload/reload definitions.
+- `unloadKoinModules()` allows to drop modules definitions (and instances). it's very useful for dynamic module architecture approach, or when we need to load/unload/reload definitions.
 - Scope API is dedicated to limited lifetime definitions, creating bunch of definitions for a given lifetime/purpose

 Using modules unload is more simpler that wiring scopes, but you have to unload/reload modules definitions each time you need.
-Also one difference, definitions are no longer reachables.
-Scope API is more dedcaited to fine grained lifetime limited instances, or multiple instance of the same scopes (sessions...).
+Also one difference, definitions are no longer reachable.
+Scope API is more dedicated to fine grained lifetime limited instances, or multiple instance of the same scopes (sessions...).